xiawi/weixiang-s-vault/The ultimate guide to body recomposition.md

 ### Weighing Scale
 - Weigh as soon as you wake up, after using the bathroom before drinking any water or eating food.
 ### Measuring Tape
-- Take measurements consistently.
+- Waist Circumference: Take measurements consistently.
 Either at the belly button or the smallest site on the waist.
+- Other Body  Measurements: Measure at the largest site on the muscle.
+Record both left and right measurements to track asymmetry.